GMECH7/rss_islandr/docs/features.md

 ### Functions

-- Displaying OpenStreetMap as the base map and switching the WMS layers on and off, with a legend for the layers.
+- Displaying OpenStreetMap as the base map and switching the WMS layers on and off in the layer panel, which groups the layers by geology, mineral resources, hydrogeology, soil and hydrology.
+Every layer has a legend that can be minimised.
+The panel can be hidden with the button at the top left.
-- Drawing polygons around the site.
+- Drawing polygons with the buttons **Draw Source**, **Draw Pathway** and **Draw Receptor** (three colours, one type each).
+A name is requested when a polygon is finished.
 The area (km²) and the number of nodes of each polygon are calculated.
+The key Escape cancels a drawing, **Clear All Drawings** removes all polygons, and the edit tools at the bottom left change the nodes of a polygon.
+- Clicking a polygon shows its name, type, area, number of nodes and the coordinates of its nodes in the selected CRS.
+The **Rename** button changes its name.
+- Setting a marker: press Ctrl and click on the map (a second Ctrl-click removes it), or type the latitude and longitude and press **Update Marker**.
+Decimal degrees and degrees, minutes, seconds (for example 40°26'46"N) are accepted.
+The coordinates are shown in the coordinate reference system (CRS) that is selected in the list.
-- Selecting a point and reading its coordinates in a chosen coordinate reference system (CRS).
-The coordinates and the CRS are transferred to the Site info page when the map is closed.
+- The coordinates, the CRS and the polygons are transferred to the application when the map is closed.
+The polygons are stored with the scenario and are written to the reports.
 - Saving the map as an image (see the notes below).
-- The polygons are stored with the scenario and are written to the reports.

 ### Behaviour by platform